Sick of seeing all your hard-earned money go down the drain when you KNOW you should be saving money?

 6.)
 Shop around and get second opinions.

 Another good way to save money is by getting second opinions on anything you can.
 One example especially is car repairs.
-What one mechanic claims is an immediate need that your car won’t survive without, another mechanic may realize there is a much simpler (and cheaper) fix to the problem that will get you up and running again.
+What one mechanic claims is an immediate need that your car won’t survive without, another mechanic may realize there is a much simpler (and cheaper) fix to the problem.
 Don’t be afraid to hurt people’s feelings when it comes to your money.
-After all, these are companies and businesses that are doing whatever they can to make the most profit.
+These are companies and businesses are doing whatever they can to make the most profit.
 Always get a second opinion before making any large purchases or repairs.

 7.)
 Don’t get into a contract if you don’t have to.

-Guys.
-The TV companies almost had me!
+As much as I love my antenna TV, the cable companies almost had me!
 I got an offer in the mail that seemed like a great deal–a low monthly rate, no equipment fees, and even a nice Visa gift card, just for signing up for their TV service.
 Thankfully I had my husband there to talk me out of picking up the phone.
 See, he pointed out that in order to get that awesome deal, I would have to sign a contract for a two year agreement, and if I had to break that contract for any reason before the two years was up, I would have to pay a hefty early-termination fee.
 What seemed like an awesome deal at first now seemed more like a trap–it gave me much of the same feeling being in debt does.
-I would be trapped in this contract for years, and if I needed to cancel the service for any reason (I mean who knows what the future looks like?)
-I wouldn’t be able to without coughing up some cash.
+I would be trapped in this contract for years, and if I needed to cancel the service for any reason, I wouldn’t be able to without coughing up some cash.
 I would highly encourage you to not sign a contract for anything, unless it is an absolute must!

 Saving money is easy to do when you’re intentional about it.
 Trying out a new way to watch TV, taking a tasty lunch to work instead of eating out, using coupons and getting cash back when you shop online, paying cash, shopping around and getting second opinions, and not getting into contracts are all easy ways to save money every day.